DataDog/browser-sdk/packages/rum/README.md

   - `service`: name of the corresponding service
   - `env`: environment of the service
   - `version`: version of the service
+  - `tags`: comma separated tags to append to tags

   ```
   init(configuration: {